EB-Elder/BehaviourTreeSPE/readme.md

-Nodes - Is the main class used as base for every node and also the basic node (Condition/Action) Sequence - Execute all children node until a FAILURE encountered or the end (AND Gate) Selector - Execute all children node until a SUCCESS encountered or the end (OR Gate)
+Nodes - Is the main class used as base for every node and also the basic node (Condition/Action) Sequence - Execute all children node until a FAILURE encountered or the end (AND Gate) Selector - Execute all children node until a SUCCESS encountered or the end (OR Gate) ForceFailure - Node for forcing the failure ForceSuccess - Node for forcing the success
 ```

 In the follow example, you need to create your Tree by starting by the most down/left